KLA Digital Logo

 Recognize what the tool does well, then separate it from audit deliverables.

-• Enterprise-scale governance across privacy, security, AI, and ESG in one platform.
+• Enterprise-wide governance across privacy, security, compliance, and AI in one operating model.

 Where regulated teams still need a separate layer

-• Independent verification of evidence integrity with cryptographic proofs.
+• Independent verification of evidence integrity with manifest + checksum style proof artifacts for auditor handoff.

 Nuance